MorganMLGman/info_webpage/content/projects/this_website.md

 There are few things that you need to change in the `config.yaml` file.
 Firstly, you need to change the `baseURL` to the URL of your website.
 You can also change the `title`, `description`, and other settings to customize your site.

-I don't want to go into too much detail about the configuration file, because I don't want to create tutorial about "How to create Hugo webpage".
+I don't want to go into too much details about the configuration file, because I don't want to create a tutorial about "How to create Hugo webpage".
 Instead, I want to explain how I created this exact website from more technical and hosting point of view.

 ## 4. Hosting